ViaHero · Updated July 24, 2019

 Two words: tacos and dogs.

 Do we have your attention?
 Good!
-That’s what you’ll find in Condesa, just west of Roma.
-The neighborhood’s gorgeous Parque Mexico is a favorite spot for frolicking puppies (and people will enjoy its wide trails and sweeping green spaces too).
+That’s what you’ll find in Condesa, Roma's sister neighborhood.
+The gorgeous Parque Mexico is a favorite spot for frolicking puppies (and people will enjoy its wide trails and sweeping green spaces too).

 If you spend your days waiting for the sun to go down, then Juarez is the neighborhood for you.
 Its Zona Rosa section is the place in Mexico City for nightlife—as well as the LGBT core of the city.